ashiq24/CoDA-NO/README.md

 > Choice of Self-Supervised Learning (SSL) Objective

 SSL via standard autoregressive prediction task requires the pertaining data to be recorded in a fixed time interval.
-To allow the proposed CoDA-NO model to be pretrained on data with irregular time intervals, we use self-supervised (masked—reconstruction) reconstruction to increase the model's applicability and ability to pre-train only on discrete span shot of the system.
+To allow the proposed CoDA-NO model to be pretrained on data with irregular time intervals, we use self-supervised (masked—reconstruction) reconstruction to increase the model's applicability and ability to pre-train only on discrete snapshots of the system.

 > Discussing on Time Complexity

 We will report the inference and training time of the proposed model along with the baselines in the revised manuscript.

-[1] Kovachki, Nikola, et al. "Neural operator: Learning maps between function spaces with applications to pdes."
+[1] Kovachki, Nikola, et al. "Neural operator: Learning maps between function spaces with applications to PDEs."

 [2] Li, Z., Kovachki, N., Azizzadenesheli, K., Liu, B., Bhattacharya, K., Stuart, A., & Anandkumar, A. (2020).
 "Neural operator: Graph kernel network for partial differential equations."

 ## Reviewer z3xS
 We thank the reviewer z3xS for reviewing and appreciating the work.
-We will now address the concerns
+We will now address the concerns.

 > Reference on Traditional Solvers being Expensive